binzhulab/SATS/README.md

   - Similar to the step 3, functions `EstimateSigActivity()` and `CalculateSigExpectancy()` work to estimate signature activities and signature burdens.

 ### Conclusion
 SATS provides a comprehensive approach for analyzing mutational signatures in targeted sequenced tumors, addressing the limitations of existing tools and providing detailed steps for analysis in various scenarios.
+This work is under the license of CC BY-NC 4.0.